 St. Barbara Heather Ale (Spring)

 The Split Shot is an American Wheat Ale brewed with 50% malted wheat and 50% malted rye.
 There is no barley in this beer at all.
 The Split Shot is a light colored, medium bodied wheat beer with a clean flavor and subtle spiciness.
 A fantastic brew for hot summer days.
-This was our very first seasonal brew and we are proud to bring it back!
+This was our very first seasonal brew!

 A Märzen style beer that uses ale yeast instead of the traditional lager yeast.
 The higher fermentation temperature adds another layer of complexity to the already complex style.
 Malty with grain and biscuit notes, this is the type of brew you want for your own Oktoberfest celebration.